 {\bf I. THE BACKGROUND} 9truept

-To begin, consider a simple inflationary model with a scalar field $\phi$ which is responsible for the accelerated expansion.
-If this field has a potential energy described by $V(\phi)$, then the total action, including a part both for the dynamics of $\phi$ and for the dynamics of the space-time itself, is
+To start, consider a simple inflationary model with a scalar field $\phi$ that is responsible for a period of accelerated expansion in the very early universe.
+If this field has a potential energy described by $V(\phi)$, then the total action, including terms for the dynamics of $\phi$ and the space-time itself, is

 where $M_{\rm pl} = (8\pi G)^{-1/2}$ is the reduced Planck mass, $G$ being Newton's constant. $R$ is the scalar curvature associated with the space-time, whose geometry is described by the metric $g_{\mu\nu}$.
 All of the fields can be placed on the same footing by choosing units where $M_{\rm pl} = 1$; since $M_{\rm pl}$ only accompanies the gravitational field and not $\phi$, it is usually a simple matter to restore it whenever it might be needed.